-- The Academy Council have strategic leadership responsibility for safeguarding arrangements, ensuring that policies, procedures and training are effective and comply with the law (Part 2 KCSIE Sept 23). - The Headteacher has a duty to ensure that the policies and procedures adopted by the governing body and proprietor are understood and followed by all staff. - The Designated Safeguarding Lead (and Deputy DSL/s in the DSL's absence) works in line with Annex C of KCSIE and is a senior member of staff, from the leadership
+The Academy Council have strategic leadership responsibility for safeguarding arrangements, ensuring that policies, procedures and training are effective and comply with the law (Part 2 KCSIE).

-- team.
+- The Headteacher has a duty to ensure that the policies and procedures adopted by the governing body and proprietor are understood and followed by all staff. - The Designated Safeguarding Lead (and Deputy DSL/s in the DSL's absence) works in line with Annex C of KCSIE and is a senior member of staff, from the leadership team.
 This role carries a significant level of responsibility.
-See page 28 KCSIE for further detail. - Staff have a duty to respond to safeguarding and child protection concerns in line with the procedures laid out in this policy and in the statutory guidance 'Keeping Children Safe In Education' Sept 2023.
-'All staff have a duty to do what is reasonable in all circumstances to safeguard and promote the welfare of students and staff.'
-(Teachers' Standards latest terminology update Dec 21)
+See KCSIE for further detail. - Staff have a duty to respond to safeguarding and child protection concerns in line with the procedures laid out in this policy and in the statutory guidance 'Keeping Children Safe In Education' Sept 2024. - 'All staff have a duty to do what is reasonable in all circumstances to safeguard and promote the welfare of students and staff.'
+(Teachers' Standards)